syting2/OACworkshop/OAC/01-OAC.md

 </tbody>
 </table>

-### You are now ready to move to the next lab - Lab 2: Provision ADW
+### You are now ready to move to the next lab -<a href="https://github.com/syting2/OACworkshop/blob/TW_Workshop/ADW/02-ADW.md"> Lab 2: Provision ADW </a>